SebastianBoldt/Jelly/README.md

 Jelly is super easy to use.

-1. Create a *JellyPresentation* Object
+1. Create a *JellyPresentation* Object (SlideIn, FadeIn or ShiftIn)
 2. Initialize a *JellyAnimator* using the *JellyPresentation* Object created in Step 1.
 3. Call the *prepare(viewController:UIViewController)* Function
 4. Finally call the native *UIViewController* presentation function.